yi7/VisuArch/README.md

 | Firebase       | Firebase   |
 | Cloudant       | CouchDB    |

+We used heroku to host the dashboard.
 You can visit the site at: [https://visuarch.herokuapp.com](https://visuarch.herokuapp.com/).

 __Business Challenge:__ Understanding underlying trends and patterns in transaction data to facilitate easier decision making.